Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: Experiments

-\textbf{CIFAR-10 } CTM's NFE $1$ generation excels both EDM and StyleGAN-XL with FID of $1.73$ on conditional CIFAR-10, and CTM achieves the SOTA FID of $1.63$ with $2$ NFEs, surpassing all generative models.
-These results are obtained with the implementation based on the official PyTorch code of CM.
-However, retraining CM with this official PyTorch code yields FID of $10.53$ (unconditional), higher than the reported FID of $3.55$.
+\textbf{CIFAR-10 } CTM's NFE $1$ FID ($1.98$) excels not only CM ($3.55$) on unconditional generation, but CTM ($1.73$) outperforms the SOTA models, such as EDM ($1.82$ with $35$ NFE) and StyleGAN-XL ($1.85$) on conditional generation.
+In addition, CTM achieves the SOTA FID ($1.63$) with $2$ NFEs, surpassing all previous generative models.
+These results on CIFAR-10 are obtained upon the official PyTorch code of CM, where retraining CM with their code yields FID of $10.53$ (unconditional), significantly worse than the reported FID of $3.55$.
 Additionally, CTM's ability to approximate scores using $g_{\bm{\theta}}(\mathbf{x}_{t},t,t)$ enables evaluating Negative Log-Likelihood (NLL)~\citep{song2021maximum,kim2022maximum}, establishing a new SOTA NLL.
-This improvement can be attributed, in part, to CTM's reconstruction loss when $u=s$, and improved alignment with the oracle process~\citep{lai2023fp}.
+This improvement can be attributed, in part, to CTM's reconstruction loss when $u=s$, and improved alignment with the oracle process~\citep{pmlr-v202-lai23d}.

-\textbf{ImageNet } CTM's generation surpasses both teacher EDM and StyleGAN-XL with NFE 1, outperforming previous models with no guidance~\citep{dhariwal2021diffusion}, see Figure~\ref{fig:sampling_imagenet} for the comparison of CTM with the teacher model.
-Notably, all results in Tables~\ref{tab:cifar10_baseline} and \ref{tab:ImageNet64_baseline} are achieved within $30$K-$100$K training iterations, requiring only $10\%$ of the iterations compared to CM and EDM.
+\textbf{ImageNet } CTM surpasses any previous non-guided generative models in FID.
+Also, CTM most closely resembles the IS of validation data, which implies that StyleGAN-XL tends to generate samples with a higher likelihood of being classified for a specific class, even surpassing the probabilities of real-world validation data, whereas CTM's generation is statistically consistent in terms of the classifier likelihood.
+In sample diversity, CTM reports an intermediate level of recall, but the random samples in Figure \ref{fig:image_results} exhibits the actual samples are comparably diverse to those of EDM or CM.
+Furthermore, the high likelihood of CTM on CIFAR-10 indirectly indicates that CTM has no issue on mode collapse.
+Lastly, we emphasize that all results in Tables~\ref{tab:cifar10_baseline} and \ref{tab:ImageNet64_baseline} are achieved within $30$K training iterations, requiring only $5\%$ of the iterations needed to train CM and EDM.

 \textbf{Classifier-Rejection Sampling } CTM's fast sampling enables classifier-rejection sampling.
 In the evaluation, for each class, we select the top 50 samples out of $\frac{50}{1-r}$ samples based on predicted class probability, where $r$ is the rejection ratio.
 This sampler, combined with NFE $1$ sampling, consumes an average of NFE $\frac{1}{1-r}$.
-In Figure~\ref{fig:fid_is}, CTM, employing cost-effective classifier-rejection sampling, shows a FID-IS trade-off comparable to classifier-guided results~\citep{ho2021classifier} achieved with high NFEs of 250.
-Additionally, Figure~\ref{fig:classifier_rejection} confirms that samples rejected by the classifier exhibit superior quality and maintain class consistency, in agreement with the findings of \citet{ho2021classifier}.
-We employ the classifier at resolution of $64\times64$ provided by \citet{dhariwal2021diffusion}.
+In Figure~\ref{fig:fid_is}, CTM shows a FID-IS trade-off comparable to classifier-guided results~\citep{ho2021classifier} achieved with high NFEs of 250 (see Figure~\ref{fig:classifier_rejection} for samples).